gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 P-5: 1=message6
 ```

 > **What just happened?** The producer hashed the key `'1'` using the murmur2 algorithm and mapped it deterministically to a single partition.
-Every future message with key `'1'` will always land on partition 5, guaranteeing that a consumer of that partition sees all three messages in the order they were sent.
+Every future message with key `'1'` will always land on partition 5, guaranteeing that a consumer of that partition sees all six messages in the order they were sent.

 ### Consuming messages